richburroughs/dojo201904/dojo.md

-^My next job was at a site you might have spent some panicked moments on ^Very high traffic site on the Internet
+^My next job was at a site you might have spent some panicked moments on Very high traffic site on the Internet
-^Taking out Super Bowl Ads
+Taking out Super Bowl Ads

 ---

 ![100%](images/webmd-diagram.png)

-^This is what the front end architecture looked like ^Before horizontal scaling
+^This is what the front end architecture looked like Load balancer, 3 big web servers, database and things on the backend Before horizontal scaling
-^Used to deploy the site
+Used to deploy the site
-^Take one server out of farm, run scripts, put it back in service
+Take one server out of farm, run scripts, put it back in service

 ---

 ![100%](images/netflix-microservices-diagram-bruce-wong.jpg)

+^This is an image of the Netflix microservices architecture It's not even current, so if anything things are more complex

 ---

 #What's changed?

 ^Complexity has gone up orders of magnitude
-^It makes it harder to learn about systems
-^Also harder to know what's changed
+All this complexity makes it harder to learn about systems Also harder to know what's changed

 ---